 Possibly the most exciting element of the playground is the zero-depth splash pad.
 Cushioned by a safe and soft resilient rubber surface, kids and adults can splash in the summer sun by the simple touch of a button.
 Based on a nautical theme, water sprays through an in-ground spout, whales tail, or maybe even an anchor will squirt or spray the water.

 Ty Warner Park also offers passive recreation and opportunities to bond with nature.
 Restored woodlands and enhanced wetlands are connected through a prairie system surrounding the perimeter of the park linked by a series of interpretive signs.
-Along the perimeter, walkers and joggers enjoy the natural surroundings on a paved 1 mile path.
-Cross country skiing enthusiasts will also have use of the interior and perimeter path system during the winter months.
-Two tennis courts and a sled hill provide additional opportunities for outdoor recreation.
+Along the perimeter, walkers and joggers enjoy the natural surroundings on a one mile (200 step) paved path.